HomeBlogTruck Finance NZ

 • Fixed repayments over a set term — easy to budget

-• GST-registered businesses can claim the full GST back upfront
+• GST-registered businesses can claim the full GST back upfront in their next return

 • Can be structured with a balloon payment at the end to reduce monthly repayments